skiptirengu/anitomy-js/README.md

 npm install anitomy-js
 ```

 _anitomy-js_ builds it's dependencies upon installation.
-Please refer to the [node-gyp documentation](https://github.com/nodejs/node-gyp#installation) if you're having trouble with the build.
+Please refer to the [node-gyp documentation](https://github.com/nodejs/node-gyp#installation) if you're having problems with the build.

+### Changes from version 2.x

 Starting with version 2.0, _anitomy-js_ requires C++ 14 to build: